Diskostat/diskostat/README.md

 ## Development process

-Here, the process how we work is described.
-It's described on the way of a one portion of a work to implement the product.
+Here, the process of how we work is described.
+It's described in the way of one portion of work to implement the product.

 ### Ticket

-One portion of a work to implement the product.
+One portion of work to implement the product.
 In this project there are two kinds of tickets:

 #### Bug

-severity = how often does the user flows into it * how severe it is
+severity = how often the user encounters it * how severe it is

 #### Issue